msawant060/AWS-CSA/EC2/Fundamentals.md

    - Protects the **instance** by applying a security wall of rules (like firwall)
    - Controls the traffic coming IN and going OUT of the instance
    - Following are some rules you can set for the security group
        - Types of request : TCP, UDP, HTTP, HTPS, Custom
        - Protocol: TCP, UDP, ICMP
        - Port Number or Range
        - Source of the traffic and the description
        - All **incoming traffic is denied by security group**
        - You can **only define allow rules**
+   - **Stateful** : If you ALLOW traffic of a perticular type from a source into your instance, the outgoing traffic is ALLOWED            automatically